sergiocpxfontes/upgrad_bikesharing/README.md

 To achieve we need to create a model to predict the shared bikes demand.

-The mode will be based on the Bike Sharing dataset available [here](day.csv).
-The consists on the following variables:
+The mode will be based on the Bike Sharing dataset available [here](day.csv) and consists on the following variables:

 - instant: record index
 - dteday : date